Shusuke-O/shusuke_o.github.io/index.md

 ## Shusuke Okita

 Welcome to Shusuke Okita's Website!
+I am a PhD student at University of California Irvine workin I am studying under the supervision by Dr. David J. Reinkensmeyer in UCI BioRobotics Lab.
+My research interests lie in areas of robotics, control and automation, and human-robot interaction(HRI).
+I'm currently working on the development of home rehabilitative systems using wearable sensor.

 ## Education

 University of California, Irvine | Ph.D in Mechanical and Aerospace Engineering  -- Advisor: Dr. David J. Reinkensmeyer ...
 2018 - Present
 University of Tsukuba (Retired) | M.S. in Mechanical and Aerospace Engineering -- Advisor: Dr. Shigeru Yokota ...
 2016 - 2017
-Seikei University | B.S. in Mechanical Engineering -- Advisor
+Seikei University | B.S. in Mechanical Engineering -- Advisor: Takashi Sakai ...
+2014 - 2016
-Technical Skills

 ## Technical Skills